-Japanese mayo (I use Kewpie mayonnaise) definitely has stronger egg taste (delicious!) due to the egg yolk in the mayonnaise.
+Japanese mayo (I use Kewpie mayonnaise) definitely has a stronger egg taste (delicious!) due to the egg yolk in the mayonnaise.
 It is tangy, yet mild, not overwhelmingly sour because rice vinegar is used.
-The mayonnaise is also slightly sweet and over all it’s rich in flavor, thicker and creamier.
+The mayonnaise is also slightly sweet and overall it’s rich in flavor, thicker, and creamier.

 If you are interested in Japanese mayo click here for more info!

 As for the croutons, you can easily purchase a bag of croutons in American grocery stores.
 However, croutons are SUPER easy to make and it lasts for a week in an airtight bag when refrigerated.
-This way you can enjoy different salads everyday with the homemade croutons.
+This way you can enjoy different salads every day with homemade croutons.
 You just have to make one big batch on the first day (or when you have leftover bread).

 What kind of bread is the best?